slip-slap/slip-slap.github.io/_posts/2018-05-19-pl-tool-git-philosophy.md

 ---
 {% include JB/setup %}

+#### 1. What is version control?
+1. Records changes to a file or set of files over time
+2. Revert selected files back to a previous state, revert the entire projected back to a previous state.

 #### 1. What is the problem ?
 1. assume you are a coder,  and work on a project.
 Accasionaly you revise you code, some days later, you want get things back to where they were.